kbarnouin/Chuqiaoo.github.io/_pages/bursaries_BSRP_2019.md

 ---

+**Bursaries and fellowships during COVID-19**

-Several bursaries and fellowships are awarded each year to BSPR members that are either students (MSc and Ph.D.), post-docs, or technical staff.
-For the BSPR conference 2020 in Oxford (6-8 July 2020) we will offer **ten student travel bursaries and two MJ Dunn Fellowships**.
-We also offer bursaries for students and technical staff to attend other proteomics-related conferences of their choice.
+Several bursaries and fellowships are awarded each year to BSPR members that are either students (MSc and Ph.D.), post-docs, or technical staff to attend proteomics-related conferences or workshops.
+During the COVID-19 pandemic, most face-to-face conferences have been canceled and several of them have moved them on-line.
+The BSPR has therefore decided to offer bursaries (up to £250) for students, technical staff, and post-docs to attend virtual proteomics-related conferences and workshops that have a registration fee.
 Only one bursary will be awarded per person each calendar year.

-**Student and technical staff Bursaries**

-Students (MSc and Ph.D.) and technical staff awarded a bursary will receive £250 to help cover meeting registration, accommodation and travel expenses for the BSPR 2019 or another proteomics conference such as HUPO.

-To apply, please send a brief CV, a statement saying why you wish to attend the meeting and an abstract of the work that you plan to present to Karin Barnouin (kbarnouin@bioapicem.com) and John Timms (john.timms@ucl.ac.uk).
-To apply for BSPR 2019 bursary, please apply no later than Monday 27th May 2019.
+To apply, please send a brief CV, a statement saying why you wish to attend the meeting, and an abstract of the work that you plan to present (if applicable) to Karin Barnouin (kbarnouin@bioapicem.com) and John Timms (john.timms@ucl.ac.uk).
 Only members of the BSPR can apply.
 By accepting the award, the Society will expect to receive a report on the meeting for inclusion in the Society’s newsletter and webpages.

-**MJ Dunn Fellowships**

-MJ Dunn Fellowship awards will be given to post-docs to cover registration, accommodation and travel expenses for the BSPR 2019 conference.
-Applicants must be within 6 years of completing their Ph.D. and be paid up members of the BSPR.

-To apply, please send a brief CV together with a statement saying why you wish to attend the meeting, including an abstract of the work that you plan to present to Karin Barnouin (kbarnouin@bioapicem.com)  and John Timms (john.timms@ucl.ac.uk) no later than 27th May 2019.
-Applicants must be within six years of completing their Ph.D. and be paid-up members of the BSPR.
-By accepting the award, the Society will expect to receive a report on the meeting for inclusion in the Society’s Newsletter and webpages.